 Students in the Bachelor of Social Work program are trained in generalist social work practice, enabling them to work at the individual level, group level, and organization and community level.
-The Bachelor of Social Work degree program is accredited by the Council on Social Work Education.

 Why Study Social Work?